Thursday, March 27, 2025

 werkbund exhibition, 1914, bruno taut, gas pavillion,

-Here we have a middle point: The Werkbund set out to produce architecture that utilized mass production but still made use of craftsmanship.
+Here we have a middle point: The Werkbund set out to produce architecture that utilized mass production while still utilizing craftsmanship.

 factory building, office building, walter gropius, 1914